 2 – A story of Kings, magicians, artists, scientists and dwarfs: The Great Prague Castle, unbelievable but real.

-Another must-see is the The Prague Castle -the largest castle in the world.
+Another must-see, even if you are only for 24 hours in Prague, is the The Prague Castle -the largest castle in the world.
 Through its castle, gardens and patios have passed characters as Rudolf II (1552), eccentric king who filled the castle of scientists, artists, alchemists and dwarves.
 Passionate about art, he owned the most important collection of that time, from paintings and jewelry to dinosaur fossils or The Devil´s Bible, today exhibited at the Museum of Stockholm.
 His collection was so valuable that it was sold after his death to afford the expenses to finish St. Vitus Cathedral.
 Besides his obsession with accumulating art, Rudolf II was desperate to find a way to turn mercury into gold or to achieve the formula of eternal youth.

 So extravagant was the reign of this opium addict, that many dissimilar characters have visited the castle.
 From magicians and swindlers promising the gold formula, to Johannes Keppler, world-renowned astronomer.